 \end{figure*}

-The high-level architecture of the purposed system is shown in Fig. \ref{fig:flow}.
-The system has two phases, the upper half of the figure is the learning phase, the lower half is the performing phase.
-In the learning phase, score and expressive human recording pairs, split into phrases by human, are used as training examples for structural support vector machine with hidden Markov model output (SVM-HMM) algorithm to learn performance knowledge model.
+The high-level architecture of the proposed system is shown in Fig. \ref{fig:flow}.
+The system has two phases, the upper half of the figure is the learning phase, and the lower half is the performing phase.
+In the learning phase, score and expressive human recording pairs, split into phrases by human, are used as training examples for structural support vector machine with hidden Markov model output (SVM-HMM) algorithm to learn a performance model with knowledge.
 In the performing phase, a score will be given to the system for expressive performance.
 The SVM-HMM generation module will use the performance knowledge learned in the previous phase to produce expressive performance.
 The SVM-HMM output then go through a MIDI generator and MIDI synthesizer to produce audible performance.

-All the scores and recordings are monophonic and contains only one musical phrase.
-The phrasing is done by human, thus the system is semi-automatic.
-The learning algorithm, namely SVM-HMM, can only perform off-line learning, so the learning phase can only work in a non-realtime scenario.
-The generating phase can work much faster, expressive music can be generated almost instantaneously.
+All the scores and recordings are monophonic and contain only one musical phrase.
+The phrasing is done by the author, thus the system is semi-automatic.
+The learning algorithm applied in the learning phase, namely SVM-HMM, can only be executed off-line, while the performing phase is much faster; expressive music can be generated almost instantaneously.

-There are many ways the user can control the performance style of the final output: first, the user can choose the training corpus.
+There are many ways the user can control the performance style of the final output: First, the user can choose the training corpus.
 Theoratically, a model of a particular style can be learned from a set of samples with that particular style.
-Second, the user can control the structural expression by assigning the phrasing.
+Second, the user can control the structural expression in phrasing the score..

-In the following sections, we will give an overview of the theroratical background behind SVM-HMM, and then walk through the detail steps in the learning and performing phases, and some implementation detail.
+In the following sections, we give an overview of the theoratical background behind SVM-HMM, then walk through the detail steps in the learning and the performing phases, Some implementation details are also described.
 The features used will be presented in the end of this chapter.

 \input{theoraticalbg}